 September is a great time of year to visit Athens, with lots of exhibitions, events, concerts.
-Here are some reasons to love Athens in September.
+Here's some things to do in Athens in September.

 There is something special about Athens in September.
-People have returned from their summer vacations, and the city has a renewed life and energy.
+People have returned back to the Greek capital refreshed from their summer vacations on the islands, and the city has a renewed life and energy.

 Once you have lived in a place for a while, you start to notice its rhythms and cycles throughout the year.
 This is definitely the case with Athens, and the two most contrasting months are August and September.